LoopKit/loopdocs/docs/operation/algorithm/temp-basal.md

     If you are using an Automatic-Bolus Dosing Strategy in closed Loop mode and Loop predicts you need an **increase** in insulin; this **increase** is provided as a percentage of the recommended bolus instead of an increased temporary basal.
 The default percentage is 40%.

+    If you add the Algorithm Experiments option of [Glucose Based Partial Application](../../loop-3/features.md#glucose-based-partial-application-gbpa){: target="_blank" }, the percentage varies from 20% when glucose is lower to 80% when glucose is higher.

 ### Decrease Basal Rate

 If the eventual blood glucose is less than the correction range and all of the predicted glucose values are above the suspend threshold, then Loop will issue a temporary basal rate that is lower than the current scheduled basal rate to bring the eventual blood glucose up to the correction target.